asongtoruin/pyTRIS/docs/getting-started.md

 * `start_date` should be a date, again as a string in the same format

 ??? warning
-    At present, if any of the required parameters are missing, `pyTRIS` will simply raise a blank `ValueError`.
+    If any of the required parameters are missing, `pyTRIS` will raise a `ValueError` detailing the missing parameters.

 #### Report Format
 The reports themselves are provided as lists - the format varies slightly between the different report types, but the columns provided are fairly straightforward.

-??? info
-    The intention is for a future version of `pyTRIS` to include native methods to export the reports as a `DataFrame` via `pandas`.

 #### Example
 Putting this together, an example to get data for one site would be as follows: